NES Zapper: Design

 The Video Shooting Series light gun was designed for Famicom by Gunpei Yokoi and Satoru Okada of Nintendo R&D1, modeled realistically after a revolver.
 Its technology was based on the light gun toy used in Nintendo Beam Gun toy line, which in turn was based on the Colt Single Action Army revolver.
 The Video Shooting Series light gun is a double-action revolver with a moving hammer, which is automatically fired with a loud bang when the trigger is pulled without needing to cock the hammer.

 In North America, it was redesigned as the Zapper by Nintendo of America's head designer Lance Barr, to match the NES's color scheme and to resemble a futuristic science fiction ray gun.
 It has a dark gray barrel and grip.
-In 1988, the Federal Toy Gun Law required that toy guns be distinct from real guns, so a revised Zapper with an orange barrel and grip was released in the same year.
+In 1988, the Federal Toy Gun Law required that toy guns be distinct from real guns, so a revised Zapper with an orange barrel and grip was released in 1989.